renzzzi/AirplaneJava/README.md

 # AirplaneJava
-Just a normal airplane that you can add passengers
+Just a normal airplane where you can add passengers